 The tube is usually kept in for 6 weeks, and is typically removed in a clinic setting in a straightforward and painless procedure.
 The tube is removed from the inner aspect of the eyelid near the lower punctum.
 It is retained for 6 weeks to help ensure that the new passage remains open as it heals and to improve the chances of successful results.
 Functional success is determined by the improvement of the tear duct system once the surgery has fully healed.

 What is the success rate for DCR surgery?

-90% of people have resolution or improvement of their watery eye following DCR surgery and are satisfied with the results They notice a significant difference following the procedure.
-The surgical outcome usually last a lifetime but in 10% of people the surgery may not help and they may require another procedure.
+Approximately 90% of people who undergo DCR surgery experience resolution or improvement of their watery eye and are satisfied with the results.
+Many people notice a significant difference in their symptoms after the procedure, and the results typically last a lifetime.
+However, in 10% of cases, the surgery may not be successful, and they may need to undergo another procedure.

-Any bruising usually settles within 2 weeks giving you confidence to go out in public.
-If you have had an endonasal DCR you will have no scar.
-An external DCR does have a small 1 cm scar on the side of the nose by the area known as the medial canthus that usually fades with time.
-You should protect the scar site from sun exposure as you do for the rest of your skin.
+Any bruising associated with the procedure usually resolves within 2 weeks, giving you the confidence to go out in public.
+Endonasal DCR does not leave any scar, whereas an external DCR leaves a small 1 cm scar on the side of the nose, near the medial canthus.
+This scar usually fades with time, but you should still protect it from sun exposure, just as you do with the rest of your skin.